-I can almost guarantee this has happened to you: you've set up for a backdrop-based photoshoot and the light (either natural or artificial) is looking great to your eye.
-So you take a shot with your DSLR or phone camera.
-You expect to capture something that looks like the center photo above, but instead it's blue.
+I can almost guarantee this has happened to you: you've set up to take product pictures at home and the light (either natural or artificial) is looking great to your eye.
+Maybe you're using white photo backgrounds, maybe your props are white.
+You take a shot with your DSLR or phone camera.
+You expect to capture something that looks like the center photo above.
+You expect to capture a perfect white background.
+But instead, it's blue.
 Or yellow.
 And your heart sinks.
 You aren't sure why that's happening, let alone how to fix it.
 Well...we're going to fix it now!
+THIS is how to take professional pictures at home and nail your white balance every time.

-In this how-to, we're talking all about white balance and how to achieve those bright whites and accurate colors you see in professional food and product photos using a DSLR or phone camera!
+In this how-to, we're talking all about white balance and how to achieve those bright whites and accurate colors using a DSLR or phone camera!
 We'll cover how to identify color “temperature," how to select the best lighting conditions, how to white balance in-camera, and how to make final touches in Lightroom.
-So let’s dive in!
+So let’s dive in and start taking quality food photos and making our product pictures look professional!

 So what IS white balance?